stkterry/noise/README.md

 including adding several more noise functions and tweaking the ones present for better JS specific performance.
-This repo was tossed together quickly so I could move on to more pressing material and was made more for personal convenience then anyone else's benefit.
+This repo was tossed together quickly so I could move on to more pressing material and was made more for personal convenience than anyone else's benefit.
 Though, if you like it you're welcome to it.